xoxzo/blog.xoxzo.com/content/Community/annual-opensource-grant-2018-en.md

 # The Annual Open Source grant

-Starting from 2018, we're starting a program we call **The Annual Open Source grant** where every year we will have an amount we that we allocate to be given to open source projects.
+Starting from 2018, we're starting a program we call **The Annual Open Source grant** where every year we will have an amount that we allocate to be given to open source projects.

 At the end of spring, the engineering team will get together and